labujaber1/NWConfigScriptor/README.md

 added to files without the need for them to be opened in the editor.

 In the next form and once a text file is created it can be read, line by line, to a router in GNS3 via telnet.
+A VM must be used with the topolgy devices such as VMware (recommended by GNS3 documentation).
-Before this can be done the target router must be configured with:
+The target router must be configured with:
 •	Username gns3 password 0 gns3.
 •	Ip address on interface connecting to the cloud.
 •	Line vty 0 4 : transport input all; password gns3;